cohenchris/scripts/system/README.md

 # System Automation

-System scripts with dependencies (must fill out .env file) which help manage and interact with the system.
+System scripts with dependencies (must fill out .env file) which help manage and interact with the host system.

-Rather than dealing with generic system operations, these typically deal with services that the user has explicitly set up.
+These focus on automations which can be quite system-specific.
+Think of these as scripts that would require a solid amount of effort to port to another system.
+For example, one of the scripts in here nukes a Docker container stack, cleans things up, and restarts them all - obviously, not all systems will be running a Docker container stack, so this is not immediately portable across different systems.

 ---